Visit the Lyngen Fjord area to skiing or discover the Northern Lights or in summer the Midnight sun.

-The thousand metre high mountains fall vertically into the deep fjords, giving the landscape a dramatic signature that you will not find anywhere else in Europe.
-The high peaks form a special barrier to rain clouds, which make the Lyngenfjord region to one of the driest places to visit in Europe, but in the same also one of the clearest.
+Here you can experience a mixture of nature, coastal and Sami culture and the thousand metre high mountains fall vertically into the deep fjords, giving the landscape a dramatic sign that you will not find anywhere else in Europe.
+The high peaks form a particular barrier to rain clouds, which make the Lyngenfjord region one of the driest places to visit in Europe, but in the same also one of the clearest.

-The Lyngenfjord region is recommendable for both short and longer breaks especially during the Northern Light season, or an obvious choice for a detour from Tromsø.
-Also the Midnight Sun you can discover here from 17 May to 27 July where the sun shines 24/7.
+The Lyngenfjord region is recommendable for short and longer breaks, especially during the Northern Light season, or an obvious choice for a detour from Tromsø.
+You can also discover the Midnight Sun here from 17 May to 27 July, where the sun shines 24/7.

 These conditions make the Lyngenfjord region one of the best places on earth to discover the stunning Northern Lights.
 The night skies here are clear and sparkling, which means that this is a perfect place from which to watch the Northern Lights dancing above the mountaintops.
 It's a Northern Lights photography heaven, with the silhouette of the mountains against the starry sky, the moon, and the Northern Lights.

-Especially during the winter, the region invites to all kind of fascinating adventures.
-The conditions for activities like skiing, dogsledding, snowmobiling and special Northern Light events and activities are unique here, and you will find a wide selection of local tour operators offering exciting Arctic adventures.
+Especially during the winter, the region invites all kinds of fascinating adventures.
+The conditions for activities like skiing, dog sledging, snowmobiling and special Northern Light events and activities are unique here, and you will find a wide selection of local tour operators offering exciting Arctic adventures.

 During the summer and the Midnight Sun season, the Lyngenfjord region invites for all kinds of fjord activities.
-The many hours of light create the most exciting energy and atmosphere, which motivates one for a lot of beautiful nature experiences.
-Lyngenfjord invites to boat safaris and fishing tours.
+The many hours of light create the most exciting energy and atmosphere, motivating one for many beautiful nature experiences.
+Lyngenfjord invites you to boat safaris and fishing tours.
 Excellent routes make the Lyngen Fjord region an obvious choice for a self-drive experience too.

-The Sami People in Norway are one of the world’s indigenous people with their language, culture, and customs that differ from the societies around them.
-The Sami are living in the whole region, but you can experience them in Reisa National Park and in the village of Manndalen, where you can find the Center of Northern People.
-On a visit here you have an extraordinary possibility to discover about the Sami and Norwegian culture through exciting activities.
-And a tip from us; put a smile on the face of a Sami by calling them just that and referring to their land as Sápmi.
+The Sami live in the whole region, but you can experience them in Reisa National Park and in the village of Manndalen, where you can find the Center of Northern People.
+On a visit here, you have an extraordinary possibility to discover about the Sami and Norwegian culture through exciting activities.